MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-B-Consumer-Product-Safety-Act-Regulations/part-1241-Safety-Standard-Crib-Mattresses/section-1241.2.md

 (vii) 6.4.2.4 An enclosed frame measuring 29 inches by 53 inches (737 mm by 1346 mm) for the purpose of restricting mattress movement.
 When testing full-size mattresses, a full-size crib meeting the requirements of ASTM F1169-19 would suffice.

-(viii) 6.4.2.5 A3/4″ piece of plywood or oriented strand board (OSB) that is rigidly supported along the perimeter.
+(viii) 6.4.2.5 A 3/4″ piece of plywood or oriented strand board (OSB) that is rigidly supported along the perimeter.

 (ix) 6.4.3 *Test Method:*